nhpip/iex_history2/README.md

 Allows the user to display history, and re-issue historic commands, made much easier since the variable bindings are saved.

+Some screen shots can be found here: [Images](https://github.com/nhpip/history/wiki)

 For ease History can be enabled in `~/.iex.exs` for example:

     Code.append_path("~/github/history/_build/dev/lib/history/ebin")